GarageMoney/Chess-Game/README.md

 ## Dependencies

-The project code relies on the following external libraries:
+The source code relies on the following external libraries:

 - SDL2
 - SDL image